BalanaguYashwanth/Annie-App/README.md

 - Login with your Unique Name
 - To Enter multiple words click on enter button
-- Correct Words will count once stack is full
+- Correct Words will count once stack is full, score and multiplier will increase
-- Wrong words will remain in stack
+- Wrong words will remain in stack and multiplier will decrease
 - Once stack is full with Wrong words, game will ends